huggingface/transformers/docs/source/en/agents.md

 For example, here is how a ReAct agent would work its way through the following question.

 ```
+>>> agent.run(
-Task: How many more blocks (also denoted as layers) in BERT base encoder than the encoder from the architecture proposed in Attention is All You Need?
+...
+"How many more blocks (also denoted as layers) in BERT base encoder than the encoder from the architecture proposed in Attention is All You Need?",
+... )
+=====New task=====

-Thought: To begin, I need to find the number of layers in the encoder of BERT base and the architecture proposed in Attention is All You Need.
-I will start by searching for the number of layers in BERT base.
+How many more blocks (also denoted as layers) in BERT base encoder than the encoder from the architecture proposed in Attention is All You Need?
-Action:
-{
-    "action": "search",
+====Agent is executing the code below:
-    "action_input": "number of layers in BERT base encoder"
+bert_blocks = search(query="number of blocks in BERT base encoder")
-}
-Observation: 12 layers

-Thought: I need to search for the number of layers in the encoder of the architecture proposed in Attention is All You Need.
-Action:
-{
-    "action": "search",
+print("BERT blocks:", bert_blocks)
+====
+Print outputs:
+BERT blocks: twelve encoder blocks

+====Agent is executing the code below:
-    "action_input": "number of layers in the encoder of the architecture proposed in Attention is All You Need"
+attention_layer = search(query="number of layers in Attention is All You Need")
-}
+print("Attention layers:", attention_layer)
+====
+Print outputs:
-Observation: Encoder: The encoder is composed of a stack of N = 6 identical layers.
+Attention layers: Encoder: The encoder is composed of a stack of N = 6 identical layers.
 Each layer has two sub-layers.

-Thought: Now that I have the number of layers for both BERT base and the architecture proposed in Attention is All You Need, I can calculate the difference.
-Action:
-{
-    "action": "calculator",
-    "action_input": "12 - 6"
-}
+The first is a multi-head self-attention mechanism, and the second is a simple, position- 2 Page 3 Figure 1: The Transformer - model architecture.

+====Agent is executing the code below:
+bert_blocks = 12
+attention_layers = 6
+diff = bert_blocks - attention_layers
+print("Difference in blocks:", diff)
+final_answer(diff)
+====

+Print outputs:
+Difference in blocks: 6

-Observation: 6
+Final answer: 6

-Thought: Now that I have the calculated difference, I need to provide the final answer.
-Action:
-{
-    "action": "final_answer",
-    "action_input": "BERT base encoder has 6 more layers than the encoder from the architecture proposed in Attention is All You Need"
-}
-Observation: BERT base encoder has 6 more layers than the encoder from the architecture proposed in Attention is All You Need
 ```

 ### How can I build an agent?